aMarCruz/react-native-text-size/README.md

 Code | Details
 ---- | -------
-E_PARAMETERS   | `measure` requires an object with the parameters, which was not provided.
+E_MISSING_PARAMETERS | `measure` requires an object with the parameters, which was not provided.
-E_MISSING_TEXT | The text to measure was not provided.
+E_MISSING_TEXT | The text to measure is `null` or was not provided.
+E_INVALID_FONT_SPEC | The font specification is not valid.
+It is unlikely that this will happen on Android.
+E_UNKNOWN_ERROR | Well... who knows?

 #### Example